 - glucose syrups derived from wheat or barley including dextrose

 - wheat based maltodextrins

 - distilled ingredients made from cereals that contain gluten, for example, alcoholic spirits.

 Although these ingredients can be made from cereals containing gluten, manufacturers do not have to label them as such.
 Some manufacturers still list these, for example ‘glucose syrup from wheat’ or ‘wheat dextrose’.
-These ingredients are gluten free and suitable for people with coeliac disease.
+These ingredients are gluten free and are suitable for people with coeliac disease.
 So, you may see wheat listed against these types of product but in actual fact they are safe for you to eat, if in doubt call our helpline for assistance.

 Manufacturers are given guidance by the Food Standards Agency on when to label a product with a ‘may contain’ statement.